zephyris/tryptag/README.md

 Opened images are `numpy` `ndarray` objects, as used by `scikit-image`.

-Bear in mind that accessing a nonexistant gene id, tagging terminus, field and cell will give `KeyError` errors.
+Bear in mind that accessing a nonexistant gene id, tagging terminus, field or cell will give `KeyError` errors.
 For example:

 ```
 gene_id = "Tb927.not.arealgeneid"